GraphThinker: Reinforcing Temporally Grounded Video Reasoning with Event Graph Thinking: Method

-In the second stage, we refine the initial event graph $\mathcal{G}{\text{init}}$ using both coarse- and fine-grained captions as complementary evidence.
-The coarse-grained captions $C^{coarse}$ offer a global narrative, while the fine-grained captions $C^{fine}$ provide detailed event descriptions.
-These are jointly fed with $\mathcal{G}{\text{init}}$ into the MLLM under structured instructions to verify and refine the graph, ensuring each triplet is visually grounded and temporally consistent.
-Specifically, following the prompt instruction, the MLLM first removes hallucinated or inconsistent relations, enriches valid events with the coarse- and fine-grained captions.
-It then applies temporal and logical constraints to ensure consistency: enforcing mutual exclusion of contradictory actions, preserving causal order between prerequisite and consequent events, and maintaining static states across consecutive events unless explicitly terminated in the captions.
-Formally, the refinement process is defined as:
+Second, we refine $\mathcal{G}_{\text{init}}$ using $C^{\text{coarse}}$ and $C^{\text{fine}}$ as complementary evidence.
+The MLLM processes $\mathcal{G}_{\text{init}}$ alongside these captions under structured instructions to verify and enrich the graph.
+Specifically, the model ensures mutual exclusion of contradictory actions, preserving the causal order of prerequisite and consequent events, and maintaining static object states across consecutive events unless a termination is explicitly captioned.
+Formally, this refinement process is defined as:

-where $\mathcal{G}$ denotes the final verified and enriched Event-based Video Scene Graph.
+where $\mathcal{G}_{\text{final}}$ denotes the final verified and enriched Event-based Video Scene Graph.
 By filtering redundant information and mitigating textual hallucinations in the caption, the event graph provides a more reliable and fine-grained representation of event relations for video reasoning.

-Fig.~\ref{fig:example} illustrates an example of the Event-based Video Scene Graph (EVSG).
+Fig.~\ref{fig:example} illustrates an example of EVSG.
 An EVSG is composed of \textit{event subgraphs} derived from multi-grained dense captions.
-Each event corresponds to a pair of start and end timestamps and includes object nodes and their relations, capturing semantic interactions to model \textit{intra-event} relations.
-The event subgraphs are connected through timestamp-based edges that encode their sequential order and temporal dependencies.
-This hierarchical design enables the EVSG to jointly model intra-event relational reasoning and inter-event temporal reasoning, providing an explicit and interpretable structure that guides the MLLM toward visually grounded and temporally consistent reasoning.
+EVSG converts caption cues into structured event triplets and aligns each event subgraph with start and end timestamps.
+Each event subgraph captures \textit{intra-event} entity-relation information, while timestamp-based edges encode temporal precedence between events for \textit{inter-event} reasoning.
+In this way, EVSG provides a concise and interpretable structure that improves key information selection for video reasoning, leading to more visually grounded, temporally consistent, and often stronger predictions than directly using captions.